jaquol/Minerva-Mount-Sinai/README.md

 <br>

+## Hard references *versus* loading modules

+I recently recycled a script to use the

 ## fastqc

-As many other toosl, fastq is a module in Minerva and using it requires loading it:
+As many other tool, fastq is a module in Minerva and using it requires loading it:

 > module load fastqc/0.10.1